Nauvoo Charter: Notable cases

 On August 8, 1842, the court released Smith and Rockwell after they were arrested and charged with the attempted assassination of Lilburn Boggs, former Governor of Missouri.

 On July 1, 1843, the court intervened in a case against Joseph Smith.
 The Governor of Missouri issued a writ authorizing the arrest and extradition of Joseph Smith on the charge of treason.
 The Governor charged Joseph H. Reynolds with arresting and conveying Smith to Daviess County, Missouri.
 The Municipal Court of Nauvoo dismissed the charges against Smith.

-In June 1844, the Circuit Court for Hancock County charged Joseph Smith, Hyrum Smith, and 15 other co-defendants with inciting a "riot" in the destruction of the Nauvoo Expositor.
+In June 1844, the Circuit Court for Hancock County of Illinois charged Joseph Smith, Hyrum Smith, and 15 other co-defendants with inciting a "riot" in the destruction of the Nauvoo Expositor.
 In response, the Municipal Court of Nauvoo dismissed all State charges (despite being a municipal, not state, court).